 NOTE: In addition, the mapping between a "virtual port" and DNN/S-NSSAI can be configured via TR-69 [18]/TR-181 [46].

-How the NAUN3 devices are configured to use a specific SSID or connect to a certain Ethernet port on the 5G-RG is out of scope of this specification.
+Whether and How the NAUN3 devices are configured to use a specific SSID or connect to a certain Ethernet port on the 5G-RG is out of scope of this specification.

 Differentiation of charging and QoS may be provided via PCC rules (for different service flows) related with dedicated PDU Sessions for NAUN3 devices.
-Isolation of devices using a specific Connectivity Group ID into a specific network slices, i.e. with separate S-NSSAIs may also be provided.
+Isolation of devices using a specific Connectivity Group ID into a specific network slice, i.e. with separate S-NSSAI may also be provided.

 NEXT CHANGE